 VA Interest Rates Show No Penalty for Lower Qualifying Numbers

 While VA borrowers are closing with good-to-fair credit averages, they don’t seem to be punished with higher interest rates.
 In fact, the opposite seems true.
 VA interest rates for the government-backed home loans in the Ellie Mae sample are consistently lower than conventional.
 Just look at this chart comparing interest rates for VA and conventional loans for one year.
 The spread ranges between .27 and .41 percent.
 Just that small fraction of a point can save eligible borrowers up to $75 per month on an average loan of $260,000.

 VA and Conventional Mortgage Interest Rates Comparison

 Fewer Liquid Assets Needed for a VA Mortgage

 When you consider the costs involved in buying a home, it’s reassuring that one loan program generally requires less cash out-of-pocket than the rest.
-The Department of Veterans Affairs will back about 25% of a VA mortgage for the lender up to conforming loan limits.
-In most cases, the backing secures enough of the loan so that the lender doesn’t need a down payment.
-Most, not all, VA loans are obtained without a down payment.
-Three scenarios for down payment VA loans exist:
+The Department of Veterans Affairs will back about 25% of a VA mortgage within borrower qualifications and available entitlement.
+As a result, most VA loans require no down payment.
+A down payment on a VA loan may needed if:

 The average down payment for closed VA loans is just 2%.
 The conventional average in the Ellie Mae data is 20%.
 Cash put toward a down payment ultimately reduces the loan principal.
 A comparison of the principal to the home’s value is known as loan-to-value or LTV.
 While VA loans allow for 100% LTV, the conventional max is 97%.